-Based on the Fund's benefit design and its target asset allocation described above, in our opinion we recommend the shortfall limit be retained at 100%.
+Based on the Fund's benefit design and its target asset allocation described above, in my opinion I recommend the shortfall limit be retained at 100%.

 Insurance

 As there are no active members, the Fund has no insurance arrangements with respect to the Defined Benefits Division.